 This weekend is memorial day, which marks the unofficial start of summer, normally you should do activities, but we can't risk our elderly population.
 Normally my (Mr. McKees) family would visit relatives as a tradition, but due to COVID-19, they will not.
 Monday is for remembrance for the people of our country that died through military action, but we should also thank the people in the army reserves who are helping fight COVID-19 through setting up temporary shelters, administering tests, and helping clean nursing homes and keep thinking about memorial day. —Scoutmaster McKee

 Mask order is enacted when you are too close to maintain social distancing, meaning on the bike path or in a store.
 Its a good idea to protect yourself and others, but you must realize not everyone can wear one, don't get mad if someone can't wear it due to medical condition you don't know about.
 Another example is the security guard v non mask wearer incident, where a security guard was shot over another person not wearing a mask.
 So don't get mad at strangers without a mask. protect yourself and be a good member of society, and try to protect others, so we can stop dragging this on. —Scoutmaster McKee

 I don't know how long its been, missing school and friends and sports, kids do sports for fitness, in scouts we worry about mental and physical wellness, even if you dont do sports you should still be active, walk, run, bike to stay active.
-Everyone should keep moving, and keep their heart beating
+Everyone should keep moving, and keep their heart beating. —Scoutmaster McKee

-Our scoutmaster, Mr. McKee, gives a short speech called a "scoutmaster minute" at the end of each meeting.
+Our scoutmaster gives a short speech called a "scoutmaster minute" at the end of each meeting.
 Here, you can view most of the ones he's given.